Skip to main content

 Create or edit /etc/postfix/sasl_passwd to include your JetEmail credentials:

-Replace your_username and your_password with your actual JetEmail SMTP credentials.Secure the file and create the hash database:
+Replace your_username and your_password with your actual JetEmail SMTP credentials.Secure the file.
+With texthash there is no separate database to build, so there is no postmap step:

 chmod 600 /etc/postfix/sasl_passwd